 Mushrooms or toadstools are fungi that can grow after rain in your garden bed.
 Soil or compost that contains fungus spores can spring to life.
 Most soil will hold fungal spores that can grow quickly when the weather stays damp.

 Mushrooms can also grow from mulch which can carry spores from the environment that they were grown in.
-Bark mulch in particular can often carry mushroom spores.
+Organic material like bark mulch, aged manures or compost can often carry mushroom spores.

 Why do mushrooms suddenly appear?